drakkan/sftpgo/docs/custom-actions.md

 - `ssh_cmd`, string, included for `ssh_cmd` action
 - `file_size`, int64, included for `pre-upload`, `upload`, `download`, `delete` actions if the file size is greater than `0`
 - `fs_provider`, integer, `0` for local filesystem, `1` for S3 backend, `2` for Google Cloud Storage (GCS) backend, `3` for Azure Blob Storage backend, `4` for local encrypted backend, `5` for SFTP backend
-- `bucket`, string, inlcuded for S3, GCS and Azure backends
+- `bucket`, string, included for S3, GCS and Azure backends
 - `endpoint`, string, included for S3, SFTP and Azure backend if configured
 - `status`, integer.
 Status for `upload`, `download` and `ssh_cmd` actions.
 1 means no error, 2 means a generic error occurred, 3 means quota exceeded error
 - `protocol`, string.
 Possible values are `SSH`, `SFTP`, `SCP`, `FTP`, `DAV`, `HTTP`, `HTTPShare`, `OIDC`, `DataRetention`